ZhongruiHu/FluidSolver2D/README.md

 * Right mouse drag - add velocity to the velocity field in the direction of the mouse within a certain radius
 * Mouse wheel - change the radius
 * Space - reset the simulation

+---

+# 3D Solver

+A 3D solver is available in the *fluid_solver_3d/* folder.
+The user interface is still in 2D but, you can record the state of the fluid in 3D in .df3.
+These file can be read by POV-Ray to render an animation of the fluid, see the example in *povray_scene/*.

+# Usage

+* Everything works like the 2D solver
+* D Key - start or stop the record of the state of fluid